 But in Philadelphia in 1787, as the framers of the U.S. Constitution scribbled away at the new nation's founding document, they decided they should probably stick in a few words about how to get rid of egregiously bad federal officials, presidents in particular.
 That old medieval invention seemed as good as any.
 As Ben Franklin famously pointed out at the time, without recourse to impeachment, the only alternative way of dropping a bad president was assassination [source: Stewart].
 This, it went without saying, was a method to be strenuously avoided.

 So, Franklin and his colleagues sketched out a few lines about how a president or other federal official who engaged in treason, bribery or something called "high crimes and misdemeanors," was just begging to be removed.
-In such cases, say the Articles of Impeachment, Congress has the power to dump the chief executive and turn things over to the vice president.
+In such cases, says the constitution, Congress has the power to dump the chief executive and turn things over to the vice president.

-Franklin and the founders wrote the whole thing up, the entirety of the "Articles of Impeachment," in just seven sentences composed with 180 words.
+Franklin and the founders wrote the entire process up in just a few sentences.
 As the constitutional scholar, David O. Stewart has pointed out, the framers had a lot of ground to cover when they wrote the Constitution, so their brevity about impeachment is understandable.
 Still, it has come back to bedevil every subsequent impeachment trial.
 And that maddeningly imprecise phrase, "high crimes and misdemeanors" has caused particular angst.